 Official Leave of Absence from a Graduate Program

 A doctoral student shall be eligible to apply for leave of absence prior to reaching doctoral candidacy and/or registering for dissertation credits.
-A leave may be proposed for an appropriate academic or personal reason and will be subject to approval by the student's department, school or college, and by the Dean of Graduate Studies.
+A leave may be proposed for an appropriate academic or personal reason and will be subject to approval by the student's department, school or college, and by the Dean of The Graduate School.
 Normally, a leave of absence will be granted for a period up to one year.
 Multiple leaves may be granted up to a combined maximum of four semesters.

 Students may formally audit appropriate courses which will enhance their programs and/or assist them in achieving career and personal objectives.
 Formal auditors are ones who register as auditors, pay tuition, and receive recognition on their transcripts, as well as other benefits enjoyed by registered students.